The moral rot and intellectual hypocrisy of the media and Hollywood elites is on full, in your face, go freak yourself display

 This is the sad reality of Cuomo’s leadership, yet the very same people that regularly blame Donald Trump for every death in the United States fail to hold the Democrat governor equally accountable.

-Also unlike Trump, they also give Cuomo a complete pass on New York’s slow start.
+Also unlike Trump, they give Cuomo a complete pass on New York’s slow start.
 As late as March 10, Cuomo was claiming there was no cause for anxiety.
 “As the number of positive cases rises, I am urging all New Yorkers to remember the bottom line: We talk about all this stuff to keep the public informed — not to incite fear — and if you are not a member of the vulnerable population then there is no reason for excess anxiety.”

 By March 17, he’d completely changed his tune after effectively shutting down the state a day earlier.
 All of a sudden, it was time to fear.
 “This is an extraordinary time in this nation’s history.
 It will go down in the history books as one of those moments of true crisis and confusion and chaos,” Cuomo said.
 “Everybody is afraid.
 Everybody is nervous…”